 Bright.
 Adventurous.
 Thoughtful.

-As a designer, I am passionate about creating narratives that move people.
 After graduating with a B.S. in industrial design and working for the past 10 years as a designer and director, I found strength in my ability to articulate direction and lead teams to success.
-Aspiring to make a meaningful impact and tackle systemic challenges I came to the RCA to study service design.
+Aspiring to make a meaningful impact and tackle systemic challenges, I came to the RCA to hone my skills and earn my Master's in service design.

 Outside the design studio, you will likely find me exploring the world with my husband Vizal, petting a cat, or tossing a disc with my old college ultimate frisbee teammates.